fal-ai/dbt-fal/README.md

 # Why are we building this?
 We think `dbt` is great because it empowers data people to get more done with the tools that they are already familiar with.

 From the perspective of an analytics engineer or a data analyst, `dbt`'s SQL only design is very powerful.
 But if you ever want to get out of SQL-land and get into Python-land for any reason, you will have a hard time.
-We built `fal` to enable Python workloads (sending alerts to Slack, building predictive models, pushing data to non-data warehose destinations and more) **right within `dbt`.**
+We built `fal` to enable Python workloads (sending alerts to Slack, building predictive models, pushing data to non-data warehose destinations and more) **right within `dbt`**.

 # Concepts
 ## `meta` Syntax
 Here we explain how you can use `meta`

+For a complete reference of how `fal` leverages the `meta` property, go [here](docs/meta-reference.md).

 ## Magic variables
 Here we explain the magic variables